usi-verification-and-security/ptplib/README.md

 #### 2. An async printer
    To output coloured text which can be used in multi-threading context.

-A shared cross-thread object of partitionChannel::synced_stream, can be used as follow:
+A shared cross-thread object of PTPLib::synced_stream, can be used as follow:
    ```
-   partitionChannel::synced_stream synced_stream
+   PTPLib::synced_stream synced_stream
    synced_stream(std::clog);
    synced_stream.println(Color::FG_BrightCyan, "status:", status, ...);
    ```